-Elevation FAQs - 39 Found
+Elevation FAQs - 36 Found

-Method 1: First, project the NED data to the desired coordinate system.
+Method 1: First, project the DEMs to the desired coordinate system.
 If the horizontal units (x,y) of the desired coordinate system are meters (for example, UTM), no further processing is needed before a hillshade can be created.
 If the horizontal units of the desired coordinate system are not meters (for example, State Plane (US Feet)), the elevation values (z) must be converted to match the horizontal units.
 This requires conversion of the actual pixel values of the DEM after the projection is completed.
 In other words, the projection alone will not provide a DEM suitable for creating a hillshade if the x,y units do not match the z units.

-Method 2: Using the NED data directly to create a hillshade can be done by applying a Z factor.
+Method 2: Using the seamless DEMs directly to create a hillshade can be done by applying a Z factor.
 The Z factor can usually be applied as a parameter in the software being used to create the hillshade.
 The purpose of applying the Z factor is to properly scale the horizontal units (decimal degrees) to match the elevation units (meters).
 Although the factor for converting decimal degrees to meters varies for different latitudes, a Z factor of approximately 0.00003 should produce reasonable results for most applications.

 Figure 1: Shaded relief of 1/9 arc-second DEM data created with no Z factor applied

 Figure 2: Shaded relief of 1/9 arc-second DEM data created with Z factor of 0.00003